tefra/xsdata-samples/amadeus/README.md

 - Auto generated models from schema definitions
 - Parsing test for response sample from xml -> python -> json
 - Serialization test for request sample from json -> python -> xml
+- Module and class names aliases in configuration file.

 ## Run through tox